Are Helicopter Parents Ruining Summer Camp?

 That makes sense.
 We traditionally think of summer camp as a place to swim in the lake and weave friendship bracelets, not text and play video games.

 But sometimes, Conrad says, parents will give their children a decoy to turn in and a second phone to keep hidden.
 And, a few years ago, an 11-year-old camper was sent a cellphone in a care package.
-"We just held onto it and sent it back home at the end of the session," Conrad says.
+"We just held on to it and sent it back home at the end of the session," Conrad says.

 Millions of children will attend nearly 8,400 different sleepaway camps around the U.S. this summer, according to the American Camp Association, the industry's main accrediting agency.
-Most limit access to technology: "Only 17 percent of ACA-accredited camps allow access to the Internet on a scheduled basis, and only 10 percent allow access to cell phones," says Tom Rosenberg, the ACA's director.
+Most limit access to technology: "Only 17 percent of ACA-accredited camps allow access to the Internet on a scheduled basis, and only 10 percent allow access to cellphones," says Tom Rosenberg, the ACA's director.

 Researchers say that campers develop invaluable social and emotional skills from navigating friendships, facing risks and getting through bouts of homesickness — all on their own.

-And as the rest of young people's lives has gotten increasingly wired, camp provides a correspondingly rare break from that.
+And as young people's lives grow increasingly wired, camp provides a correspondingly rare break from that.

-"It's kind of like letting go of everything and coming to a different world," says Alexa Sherman, 11, who is currently spending her fifth summer at Camp Echo in Bloomingburg, New York.
+"It's kind of like letting go of everything and coming to a different world," says Alexa Sherman, 11, who is currently spending her fifth summer at Camp Echo in Bloomingburg, N.Y.
 This year, the camp's unplugged policy got tougher; one camper was sent home for a three-day suspension after being caught with a phone.
 And that was just in the first week.

 Many of the campers here say they miss YouTube and Snapchat, but they quickly come to appreciate the hands-on activities and in-person friendships.
-"It's hard to have as much fun if you're just looking down at a screen the whole time," says Sherman.
+"It's hard to have as much fun if you're just looking down at a screen the whole time," Alexa says.

 The people who have the hardest time letting go, say camp directors, aren't necessarily the campers themselves.
 It's the parents of campers, the young staff members, and sometimes even the counselors' parents as well.

 Barry Garst studies youth development at Clemson University, with a focus on out-of-school learning.
-He said that whether you call them "helicopter," "snowmobile," or "lawnmower" parents, overinvolved parenting is on the verge of ruining camp.
+He said that whether you call them "helicopter," "snowmobile" or "lawnmower" parents, overinvolved parenting is on the verge of ruining camp.

 "We started to hear from camp directors a number of years ago that parents were the most problematic areas of a camp experience," says Garst.
 Not weather, not water safety, not grizzly bears.
 Nope, it's parents who call daily demanding reports on their kids, who expect to hear from the camp director about every skinned knee.

-Meg Barthel, the lead girls' counselor at Camp Echo, carries a device with wifi around camp.
+Meg Barthel, the lead girls' counselor at Camp Echo, carries a device with Wi-Fi around camp.
 "I have to respond to the mothers who are used to this constant communication with their daughters," she says.
 How many messages a day?
 "Up to 100."

 Garst says thanks to mobile devices, parents today are conditioned to hour-by-hour check-ins.
-"The number one concern is the separation that parents feel, and the difficulty in accepting a different type of communication with their child when their child is at camp."
+"The No. 1 concern is the separation that parents feel, and the difficulty in accepting a different type of communication with their child when their child is at camp."

 Hence, the phones buried in luggage, mailed to campers, or even, he says, stitched into a stuffed animal.